 - 92. There are tools available at common law, in statute, in the Family, Criminal and Civil Procedure Rules and Directions, in tribunal rules and as enshrined in the European Convention of Human Rights to ensure women can feel safe in participating in the justice process and are protected against unjustified intrusive questioning.
 Courts should use these tools as appropriate, bearing in mind that Article 6 of the European Convention requires as a component of the broader concept of a fair trial that each party must be afforded a reasonable opportunity to present their case and there must be a fair balance between the parties. - 93.
-The Advocate's Gateway Toolkits62 are designed to ensure safe participation in the judicial process and provide advocates with general good practice guidance when preparing to question vulnerable witnesses.
-They have been endorsed by the Lord Chief Justice as best practice.63 Judges are encouraged to ensure that advocates use these Toolkits in appropriate cases.64
+The Advocate's Gateway Toolkits63 are designed to ensure safe participation in the judicial process and provide advocates with general good practice guidance when preparing to question vulnerable witnesses.
+They have been endorsed by

-60 See summary of the law together with examples of what a Judge might say to the jury, in the Crown Court Compendium, Part I, section 20.1 (December 2020).
+61 See summary of the law together with examples of what a Judge might say to the jury, in the Crown Court Compendium, Part I, section 20.1 (December 2020).
 For further discussion about whether rape myths affect jurors, see section 7.6 of 'Review into the Criminal Justice System response to adult rape and serious sexual offences across England and Wales - Research Report': MOJ (June 2021).
 The government plans to ask the Law Commission to review the way rape myths are tackled as part of the court process and the way in which evidence about the victim is used.

-61 'Rape survivors and the criminal justice system': Molina and Poppleton.
+62 'Rape survivors and the criminal justice system': Molina and Poppleton.
 Victim's Commissioner (Oct 2020).

-62 Available via theadvocatesgateway.org
+63 Available via theadvocatesgateway.org